ghouse6862/CodePlayer/README.md

 This project was done as part of my Complete Web Developer Course on Udemy.
-Here, I built a website using HTML5,CSS3,Javascript and JQuery in which a user can execute their HTML,CSS and Javascript code and get the ouptut.
+Here, I built a website using HTML5,CSS3,Javascript and JQuery in which a user can execute their HTML,CSS and Javascript code and get the output.